SSLMate/certspotter/man/certspotter.md

 -stdout

-:   Write matching certificates to stdout.
+:   Write matching certificates and errors to stdout.

 -verbose